chasewnelson/VCFgenie/README.md

 	n = read depth (coverage)
 	p = error rate / 3
 	x = allele count (number of reads)
-	FDR cutoff = (1 - binom.cdf(x - 1, n, p)) * seq_len * num_samples
+	FP cutoff = (1 - binom.cdf(x - 1, n, p)) * seq_len * num_samples

 Thus, the method assumes a single nucleotide variant (SNV) model in which all three possible nucleotide errors occur at the same rate.
 Future instantiations of VCFgenie will allow more complex error models to be specified.

-To implement the above method, the user must supply a **FDR cutoff** (`--FDR_cutoff`).
-For example, one might wish to use an FDR cutoff of 0.05 for applications requiring conservative SNP calling.
-For other contexts, an FDR cutoff of 1 (a maximum acceptable mean of 1 false variant across the entire analysis) may be acceptable.
+To implement the above method, the user must supply a **FP cutoff** (`--FP_cutoff`).
+For example, one might wish to use a FP count cutoff of 0.05 for applications requiring conservative SNP calling.
+For other contexts, an FP count cutoff of 1 (a maximum acceptable mean of 1 false variant across the entire analysis) or more may be acceptable.

-Note that the advantage of using the FDR method is that it precludes the need for a fixed, arbitrary `AF` cutoff (although one may still be applied using `--min_AF`).
+Note that the advantage of using the FP method is that it precludes the need for a fixed, arbitrary `AF` cutoff (although one may still be applied using `--min_AF`).

 ## <a name="allele-processing-rules"></a>Allele Processing Rules